dialoguetoolkit/chattool/README.md

 The programming documentation is at:   https://dialoguetoolkit.github.io/docs/

-If you have any questions, please email g.j.mills@rug.nl
+If you have any questions, please email millsgjm@gmail.com or g.mills@kingston.ac.uk

 See also https://gjmills.github.io/